+Dr. Rusell Bennett

-Dr. Girmay Berhie Dean Jackson Medical Mall, Suite 301 350 West Woodrow Wilson Avenue Jackson, MS 39213 girmay.berhie@jsums.edu 601-979-6387
+Department Chair Jackson Medical Mall, Suite 301 350 West Woodrow Wilson Avenue Jackson, MS 39213 601-979-6387

-Y. Barner, R. Bennett, F. Caples, E. Nwagwu, M. Younis
+Y. Barner, R. Bennett, F. Caples, T. Wicks, M. Younis

 The Healthcare Administration (HCA) Program provides sound theoretical and practical education.
-As part of the HCA curriculum, students have direct field experiences designed to prepare them for entry- level supervisory positions in a range of healthcare organizations, as well as establishes professionalism that results in continuous career growth and development.
+As part of the HCA curriculum, students have direct field experiences designed to prepare them for entry-level supervisory positions in a range of healthcare organizations, as well as establishes professionalism that results in continuous career growth and development.
 In support of JSU's rich heritage, the HCA Program is sensitive to the needs of a diverse student body that will address national, state, and local needs for more minorities in management and the professional healthcare workforce.
 Our evidence- based curriculum is designed to develop competencies necessary for students' future successes in healthcare administration.